ibm-cloud-docs/sap/sap-terraform-automate-ha-deployment.md

 With {{site.data.keyword.cloud_notm}} VPC, you can use the UI, CLI, and API to manually provision virtual server instances for VPC with high network performance.
 VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings including virtual servers for VPC.

-To understand a simple use-case for planning, creating, and configuring resources for your VPC, and learn more about VPC overviews and VPC tutorials see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).
+Use the following information to understand a simple use-case for planning, creating, and configuring resources for your VPC, and learn more about VPC overviews and VPC tutorials.
+For more information about the VPC, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).

-## SAP products architecture on IBM Cloud VPC
+## SAP products architecture on {{site.data.keyword.cloud_notm}} VPC
 {: #automate-ha-deployment-on-vpc-architecture}

 A [Virtual Private Cloud (VPC)](https://www.ibm.com/cloud/learn/vpc?mhsrc=ibmsearch_a&mhq=VPC){: external} contains one of the most secure and reliable cloud environments for SAP applications within your own VPC with virtual server instances.
 This represents an Infrastructure-as-a-Service (IaaS) within {{site.data.keyword.cloud_notm}} that offers all the benefits of isolated, secure, and flexible virtual cloud infrastructure from IBM.
 In comparison, the {{site.data.keyword.cloud_notm}} classic infrastructure virtual servers offering uses virtual instances with native and VLAN networking to communicate with each other within a data center; however, the instances are restricted in one well-working pod by using subnet and VLAN networking as a gap scale up of virtual resources should rely between the pods.
 The {{site.data.keyword.vpc_short}} network orchestrator layer concept eliminates the pod boundaries and restrictions, so this new concept handles all the networking for every virtual instance running within VPC across regions and zones.